nickbrandt/GitLab/doc/ci/review_apps/index.md

 ### Configuring Visual Reviews

+Ensure that the `anonymous_visual_review_feedback` feature flag is enabled on your GitLab instance or project if you are self-hosting.

 The feedback form is served through a script you add to pages in your Review App.
 If you have [Developer permissions](../../user/permissions.md) to the project, you can access it by clicking the **Review** button in the **Pipeline** section